 Although the Nunn Design Bar Earrings are a great contemporary stand-alone pair of post earring, adding colorized Nunn Design Resin to the surface can really jazz them up.
-There is an endless number of color combinations that you can create using the Nunn Design Resin Kit and Castin’ Craft Opaque Pigments.
+There is an endless number of color combinations that you can create using Nunn Design Resin and Castin’ Craft Opaque Pigments.

 - Make These Earring Post Bar Earrings with Colorized Resin and Pearl Ex Powders

 - Make These Hammered Bitsy Rings with Colorized Resin and PearlEx Powders